Princess Theodora of Greece finally weds American fiancee after postponing twice

 Constantine was considered the last King of Greece before the monarchy was abolished in 1973.

 In nearly 60 years of marriage, King Constantine and Queen Anne-Marie welcomed five children — Princess Alexia, Crown Prince Pavlos, Prince Nikolaos, Princess Theodora, and Prince Philippos.
-His descendants still represent the country as princes and princesses, however, they don’t have the same political power they once had.
+His descendants are still viewed by some as the country’s princes and princesses, however, they no longer hold any political power.

 Join our commenting forum

-Note: This article was amended on 1 October 2024.
-An earlier version said that the princes and princesses ‘represent the country’, but they do not in an official capacity.